-However, these positive relations have gradually declined, particularly after the last presidential election in Belarus.
-With the current crisis between Russia and the West, the relations between Belarus and Ukraine kept worsening.
+However, these relations have gradually declined, especially after the last presidential election in Belarus.
+With the current crisis between Russia and the West in Ukraine, the relations between Belarus and Ukraine kept worsening.
 Thus, it is interesting to understand the reasons of the Belarussian position regarding the crisis in Ukraine and the current military situation.

 Two reasons have influenced Belarus’ initial position towards the conflict in Ukraine, the first one is economic and the second political.